Helena - Lewis and Clark National Forest

 The Horsefly Fire became active August 6, 2019, and within 24 hours had grown to 1274 acres.
-It is holding at 1,350 acres.
-The fire is situated in densely timbered steep terrain with a heavy load of beetle killed fuels, Southwest and East of Lincoln, Montana.
-While fire activity has decreased significantly, fire spread is still possible.
-Fuels continue to smolder, although visible spots of smoke were rarely observed in the past 24 hours.
-Shane Martin’s Central Montana Type 3 Incident Management Team remains in command of this incident.
+As of 8/23/19, the fire has held at 1,350 acres, with zero growth over the last 8 days.
+The fire is situated in densely timbered steep terrain with a heavy load of beetle killed fuels, approximately 15 miles East of Lincoln, Montana.
+Fire activity as of this summary is static.
+Fuels continue to smolder, although visible spots of smoke are now rarely observed.
+The Central Montana Type 3 Incident Management Team remains in command of this incident, but plans are underway to relinquish management of the fire to the Lincoln Ranger District Type 4 Team effective 8/26/19 at 7:30am.

 |Current as of|